Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 the same manner as during GND ALIGN, depending on whether it has been induced during the coarse or fine alignment phase.

-> **Note:** If SINS data link is lost during taxi, a flashing HS will appear on the TID.
+> 💡 If SINS data link is lost during taxi, a flashing HS will appear on the TID.
 This will
 > disappear when data link is reacquired; however, because of align timing requirements, it may
 > remain flashing up to 8 seconds after data link is reacquired.
 If the HS flashing does not stop 8
 > seconds after resetting the parking brake, SINS data is lost but the alignment can continue by